NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 **Locate your project's credentials and access instructions**

-From PW's home page, inside the "Storage Resources" secCtion locate your project's bucket.
+From PW's home page, inside the "Storage Resources" section locate your project's bucket.
 Click on the key icon to find the bucket name, keys and sample command to access the bucket.